fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ### Withdrawals history page

-The Withdrawals history page provides users with an overview of their withdrawal transactions and their statuses.
-To open this page, you have to connect the wallet you've made transactions with first.
+The Withdrawals History page offers users an overview of your withdrawal transactions and respective statuses.
+To access this page, please connect the wallet you used to sign the transactions.

 To access the Withdrawals history page, users have two options:

-1. After initiating a funds withdrawal, a **"History"** button appears in the confirmation message.
+1. After initiating a funds withdrawal, the **"History"** button appears in the confirmation message.
 Clicking this button provides immediate access to recent activity.
-2. Alternatively, you can click the time face icon located in the top-right corner, next to the account information.
+2. Alternatively, you can click the history button located in the top-right corner, next to the account information.

-It's important to note that the Withdrawals history data is only visible when your wallet is connected to the Ethereum Mainnet.
+It's important to note that the Withdrawals history is only visible when your wallet is connected to the Ethereum Mainnet.
 Otherwise, the **"Switch network"** button will appear, which, when clicked, will initiate the network change process in the user's wallet application.

 <div style={{ textAlign: "center" }}>
 <img